 Whitehall Monitor is the Institute for Government’s data journalism project.
 We visualise and analyse data published by and about government to build up a picture (literally) of the size, shape and performance of government in the UK.
-We publish an annual report, regular blogposts and occasional special reports, and live-blogging government reshuffles.
-The aim to improve the way government uses and publishes data, and to provide a rich resource for analysis of how government is performing.
+The aim is to improve the way government uses and publishes data, and to provide a rich resource for analysis of how government is performing.

 Whitehall Monitor 2017 looks at the size, shape and performance of Whitehall as it prepares for Brexit.

-The Whitehall Monitor team publishes blogposts analysing government data as and when it is published.
+The Whitehall Monitor team publishes comment pieces analysing government data as and when it is published.